coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 ```bash
 echo ". '${PWD}'/conda.sh" >> ~/.bashrc

 ```

 - Open a new GitBash window and enter `conda` again.
     - You should no longer get the "bash: conda: command not found" error message!
         - Reach out to your instructor or a TA if you are still having issues.

 > You are all set to move on to the next lesson "2.
 Setting Up Your dojo-env Environment"

+___

 # **Step 2) Setting Up the dojo-env Environment**

+### Table of Contents - Step 2

+- Step 2  Overview
+- Step 2.1: Clone the dojo-env-setup repository
+- Step 2.2: Open the repo in your Terminal
+- Step 2.3: Create the dojo-env environment
+- Step 2.4: Set `dojo-env` as the default environment.
+- Step 2.5: Testing the Environment

 ## Step 2 Overview:

 - In Step 1, we installed the foundational tools needed for our local python installation.

     - While we did install a Python distribution with a basic copy of Python (Anaconda or miniforge), we have not installed all of the packages and tools that we need as data scientists.
 - In Step 2, you will be creating a custom python environment called "dojo-env".

     - An "environment" is a bundle of specific python packages that are used together.
 Importantly, an environment specifies specific version #'s of the packages to ensure that all of the versions installed are mutually compatible.
     - You can install many environments on your computer and switch between them as needed for different projects.

     - We have designed the dojo-env to include everything you'd need for our program, so you may not have a reason to add additional environments.
 - The environment files (and a backup of these instructions) are in the [dojo-env-setup repository](https://github.com/coding-dojo-data-science/dojo-env-setup)
     - The Detailed Instructions below will guide you through how to clone and use the environment setup repository.

-**Brief Summary of the Following Steps:**

-- Step 2.1: Clone the dojo-env-setup repository
-- Step 2.2: Open the repo in your Terminal
-- Step 2.3: Create the dojo-env environment

-- Step 2.4: Set `dojo-env` as the default environment.
-- Step 2.5: (if needed) Troubleshooting Conda Activate
-- Step 2.6

 ## Step 2.1) Clone the dojo-env-setup repository